 We may also use your information to notify you of our services and our exciting new offers if you have either requested marketing communications from us, or consented to receive marketing communications when you registered for one of our services.
 If you do not want to receive such marketing communications, please tick the appropriate box on the relevant Site’s registration page.
 You may opt out of receiving such marketing communications at any time by following the instructions below.

 We may permit selected third party partners or affiliates of ours to provide you with information about their products and services which may be of interest to you, as long as you have consented to receive marketing communications from our selected third parties for such purposes.

-You may opt out from receiving marketing communications at any time by notifying us in writing, contacting us at email@example.com or, alternatively, by following the procedure to ‘unsubscribe’ that is specified in any marketing email that you receive.
+You have the right to be forgotten whereby you may opt out from receiving marketing communications, Job Alerts and further communication at any time by notifying us in writing, contacting us at [email protected] or, alternatively, by following the procedure to ‘unsubscribe’ that is specified in any marketing email that you receive.

 THIRD PARTY SITES

 All information you provide to us is stored on our secure servers or servers hosted by third party service providers.
 Any payment transactions will be encrypted using SSL/TLS technology.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Sites, you are responsible for keeping this password confidential.